JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/1988-01-04-resourcenaming.md

 comments: true
 img: img/blog/resourcenaming/resourcenaming.png
 ---
 Do you remember the last time you had to dig into `strings.xml` to find the right String to use?
 Or that you manually had to go over all drawables to find the one you needed?
-Or that you used a dimension with size in its name as a margin or padding?

 Whenever we start a new project, we take a lot of care in setting up our architecture, CI, build flavors,...
 But do you also have a strategy to name your resources?